Growling

 Growling is a low, guttural vocalization produced by animals as an aggressive warning but can also be found in other contexts such as playful behaviors or mating.
 Different animals will use growling in specific contexts as a form of communication.
-In humans, low or dull rumbling noises may also be emitted when they are discontent with something or they are angry, although this human sound is often termed "groaning".
+In humans, low or dull rumbling noises may also be emitted when they are discontent with something or they are angry, although this human sound is often termed "groaning" & "grunting".

 Animals that growl include felines, bears, canines and crocodilians.
 The animals most commonly known for growling are canines, bears, and felines.

 Grrr /ˈɡɹ̩ːː/ is an onomatopoeic word which imitates the growling sound of animals, often used with other related meanings.
 It is one of the rare pronounceable words of the English language that consists solely of consonants.
 Its most simple use is by children imitating animals.
 An example would be: "Mom!, Dad!, Look at me!
 I'm a polar bear!
 Grrr!"
 This word is also widely used in various titles to express growling when written.

 Growling anatomy

 The growl is emitted from the larynx, also known as the voice box, which is located at the top of the throat.
 It is made up of both cartilage and soft tissue, with an opening in the center to allow the passage of air.
 Similar to how humans learn to speak, animals learn to growl through the vibration of their vocal cords that occurs when air enters the larynx and passes over them.
 Animals such as dogs tend to have a lower frequency when growling in proportion to the length of their neck, a longer neck will cause a lower frequency.

 Growling usually first appears in dogs when puppies are about 24 days of age during play fights, emitting a pitch of up to 450 Hz with great variation in consistency.
 By 9 weeks old, puppies produce a growl of around 300 Hz, with no variation in consistency.
 This is the final development of the dogs' growl, which will remain consistent through its life, although may vary in pitch between individuals.
-In other animals, growling can occur for various reasons.
-Most common is fear, aggression, territoriality or, like in alligators, mating.
+In other animals, growling can occur for various reasons, the most common of which are fear, aggression, territoriality and even, in the case of alligators, mating.